Bald's eyesalve

 Bald's eyesalve is an early medieval English medicine recorded in the 10th-century Anglo-Saxon Bald's Leechbook.
-It is described as a treatment for a "wen", a lump in the eye.
+It is described as a treatment for a "wen", a cyst or lump in the eye.
 The ingredients include garlic, another Allium (it is unclear which), wine and bovine bile, crushed and mixed together before being left to stand for nine days.

 Description

 Bald's Eyesalve is a medicine described in Bald's Leechbook, a 10th-century Anglo-Saxon medical text written in Old English that survives in the collection of the British Library.
 The identity of Bald is not known but he is named in the work by a note that states "Bald owns this book which he ordered Cild to compile".
 The eyesalve is described as a treatment for a "wen" (lump) in the eye ("most likely a sty: an infection of an eyelash follicle").
 Bald's Leechbook includes other treatments such as agrimony boiled in milk to combat impotency and the same substance boiled in Welsh beer to induce impotency.